I have been working on cutting out the pieces of Wonder Pellon for my Celebration Shrine.

 .
 I got this idea from the book I am reading The Hare With Amber Eyes.

 His great great cousin was Swan in Swan's Way by Proust.
-This cousin whose name was Charles Ephrussi, patron of Manet, Degas and Renoir and owner and editor of the Gazette des Beaux Arts.
+This cousin whose name was Charles Ephrussi, patron of Manet, Degas and Renoir and owner and editor of the

 He called this occupation Vagabonding